Pixel-Wise Contrastive Distillation: Introduction

-Last, small models are innately weak in capturing spatial information from regions of large spans due to its limited capacity.
-We compare the effective receptive fields (ERF) \cite{erf} of a small model (\mbox{ResNet-18}) and a large model (\mbox{ResNet-50}) to verify this point.
-To overcome this natural deficiency, we insert a multi-head self-attention (MHSA) module \cite{transformer} to the end of the student model, \textit{explicitly} relating pixels within the output feature maps.
-Adding the MHSA module helps slightly enlarge the ERF of the small model, and consequently improves transferring results.
-The MHSA module only introduces a feasible cost of memory and computation during training and will be deprecated in fine-tuning.
-The concrete form of PCD is depicted in \cref{fig:pcd_architecture}.
+Last, small models are innately weak in capturing information from the regions of large spans due to their smaller effective receptive fields (ERF) \cite{erf}.
+This natural deficiency prevents students from further imitating teachers at pixel-level.
+In this case, we append a multi-head self-attention (MHSA) module \cite{transformer} to the student model, which \textit{explicitly} relates the pixels within the student's output feature maps.
+The addition of the MHSA module helps slightly enlarge the ERF of the small model, and consequently improves its transferring results.
+The MHSA will be deprecated in the fine-tuning phase.
+We think such gain without pain is very helpful for pre-training.
+We refer to \cref{fig:pcd_architecture} for a detailed depiction of PCD.

-We evaluate our PCD on several typical dense prediction tasks.
-Given the backbone of ResNet-18, PCD surpasses state-of-the-art results among all downstream tasks.
-The nontrivial advantages against competitive SSL methods designed for dense prediction tasks and previous image-level self-supervised distillation methods exhibit the superiority of pixel-level supervision signal for self-supervised distillation.
-PCD achieves $37.4$ AP$^\text{bbox}$ and $34.0$ AP$^\text{mask}$ on COCO dataset \cite{coco} by using \mbox{Mask R-CNN} detector \cite{mrcnn} and ResNet-18-FPN \cite{fpn} backbone, emerging as the first pre-training method outperforming the supervised pre-trained counterpart.
-Under the linear probing protocol, a ResNet-18 distilled by PCD obtains $65.1\%$ top-1 accuracy on ImageNet.
+We comprehensively evaluate the effectiveness of PCD on several typical dense prediction tasks.
+PCD \textit{surpasses} state-of-the-art results across all downstream tasks.
+Our results demonstrate the nontrivial advantages of PCD over competitive SSL methods designed for dense prediction tasks and previous image-level self-supervised distillation methods.
+Under the linear probing protocol, a \mbox{ResNet-18} distilled by PCD attains $65.1\%$ top-1 accuracy on ImageNet.
+These results highlight the superiority of pixel-level supervision signal for self-supervised distillation.

-Our PCD is robust to the choices of pre-trained teacher models and works well with various student backbone architectures.
-Students with larger backbones can compete with or even exceed the teacher on some dense prediction tasks.
-These results reveal a encouraging path for pre-training.
-We hope our findings will motivate future research.
+We also find that PCD is robust to the choices of pre-trained teacher models and works well with various student backbone architectures.
+Students of larger backbones can compete with or even exceed the teacher on certain tasks, revealing an encouraging path for pre-training.
+These findings carry implications for future research and we hope our work inspires further investigation into self-supervised pre-training with small models.